-- Solid bedtime routine.
+Solid bedtime routine.
 Make sure you have a consistent bedtime routine for your baby.
 Same routine, same time each night.
-This is very important, and I can’t stress it enough.
-You can’t expect a baby to cooperate when her sleep schedule is all over the place, or the routine is always different.
+This is very important.
+A baby will have a hard time falling asleep if her sleep schedule is all over the place, or the routine is always different.
 A consistent routine gives your baby predicability.
-When your baby knows what to expect, she is more likely to accept it.
+When your baby knows what to expect, she will be more likely to accept it.

-- Move feeding or nursing.
-If you are feeding or nursing your baby to sleep, you are going to want to break that sleep association.
+Move feeding or nursing.
+If you are feeding or nursing your baby to sleep, you are going to want to break that feed-to-sleep association.
 So what you do is move the feeding to the beginning of your bedtime routine.
-This way your baby has the opportunity to fall asleep on her own and not in your arms.
+Now your baby has the opportunity to fall asleep on her own and in her own sleep space.
 If your routine was jammies-book-feed.
 It should now be feed-jammies-book.

-- Put your baby down, “drowsy but awake”.
-I know you have probably heard this a million times, but this is really a biggie.
-Laying your baby down awake is not easy and you will have to follow that up with some sleep training methods.
+Put your baby down, “drowsy but awake”.
+I know you have probably heard this a million times, but this really is a biggie.
+Laying your baby down awake is not easy and you will have to follow that up with some sleep training methods, but it’s essential in helping your baby learn to self soothe.
 Making sure your baby is drowsy but awake before you lay her down, is very important.

-- Pick a sleep training method and stick to it.
-It’s always a good idea to have a plan to stick to and a method that you are comfortable with.
-This way you are not trying one thing, then another, and completely confusing your baby.
+Pick a sleep training method and stick to it.
+It’s always a good idea to choose a sleep training method that you are comfortable with, so that you aren’t playing a game of trial and error.
+If you are trying one thing, then another, this may confuse your little one.
 Inconsistency can lead to many, many, tears.
-Being consistent and following through with your plan is the only way to be successful.
+Being consistent and following through with your sleep training method is the only way to be successful.

-- Buy a good sleep training program or guide.
-If you have tried different methods, and nothing is working, it may be a good idea to buy a program or guide to help you.
+Have a sleep training plan.
+If you have tried different methods, and nothing is working, it may be a good idea to have a sleep training plan.
 Some parents need a step by step guide, and there is nothing wrong with that.
 Getting help from someone that knows what they are doing and is able to provide you with that step by step plan, is invaluable when it comes to teaching your baby to sleep well.
 If you would like more individual help based on your baby’s unique situation, I offer Personalized Sleep Plans and support.
 Teaching a baby to self soothe and fall asleep on his or her own is one of my specialties!

-- Don’t give up!
-Many times parents see how difficult and overwhelming the first couple nights can be.
+Don’t give up!
+Parents often get discouraged with how difficult and overwhelming the first couple of nights can be.
 They give up, and don’t get to see that it gets easier.
 Each night is just a little bit better than the previous.
 As you progress, it gets better and better.
 By the end of the week your baby will most likely be falling asleep on her own in under 5 minutes.
 Even if it takes 2 weeks, that’s a great accomplishment.
 Don’t give up!
 Here are some stories from parents like yourself, that didn’t think it was possible either, and now the entire family is sleeping well.

 Remember that you don’t have to stop nursing, rocking, or cuddling when teaching baby to self soothe.
 In fact I encourage an abundance of that.
 You can incorporate nursing, rocking, or anything else your baby enjoys into your bedtime routine.